Knights of Columbus Council #7914

 There are four degrees within the Knights of Columbus.
 Each degree ceremony imparts a lesson on the Order's core virtues of Charity, Unity, Fraternity and Patriotism.

 5. Do I have to purchase Insurance to become a member?

 No; unlike many fraternal organizations, one does not become a member by purchasing insurance.
 In the Knights of Columbus, a man has to be a member before he may avail himself of the insurance benefit.
 Purchasing insurance is optional, however; the life insurance and long-term care insurance products offered by the Order are not only competitively priced, they are among the most solid and highly rated products available anywhere.
 Standard & Poor's and A.M.
 Best, the leading independent agencies that rate insurance companies, give K of C insurance their highest ratings.

 All the good works we do are informed by our four core principles:

 Our Catholic faith teaches us to “Love thy neighbor as thyself.”
-Members of the Knights of Columbus show love for their neighbors by conducting food drives and donating the food to local soup kitchens and food pantries, by volunteering at Special Olympics, and by supporting, both spiritually and materially, mothers who choose life for their babies.
+Members of the Knights of Columbus show love for their neighbors by conducting various charitable events to raise funds for the needy, by volunteering at Special Olympics and the Hollywood Volunteer Fire Department Carnival, as well as supporting mothers who choose life for their babies, both spiritually and materially.
 Knights recognize that our mission, and our faith in God, compels us to action.
 There is no better way to experience love and compassion than by helping those in need, a call we answer every day.